cs1302uga/cs1302-ce07/README.md

    Only specify the class path option when absolutely necessary.
    Write down the commands that you used in the order that you used them.

-1. Create and document an additional class within the `cs1302.ce07` package that implements the `Driveable` interface.
+1. Create and document an additional class within the `cs1302.ce07` package that implements the `Drivable` interface.
 Feel free to reuse one of the classes you or one of your group members created in a previous class exercise.
-If you do resuse a class that you already wrote, then take special care to update its package information and ensure it's documented properly.
+If you do resuse a class that you already wrote, then take special care to update its package information, make sure it's documented properly, and ensure that implements the version of the interface provided by this exercise.
+What is the fully qualified name of the class that you added?

 1. Make sure you are in the `cs1302-ce07` directory.
    Compile the class you added in the previous step.